ogt/through-logged/README.md

 ## Synopsis

-Through stream that logs to console everything that passes through it.
+Simple through-stream that logs to console everything that passes through it without applying any transformation to the stream..
 Use it as a quick debuuging tool by inserting in at a right point of a pipeline to see what is passing through.

 ##Description